 - Householders will be notified in writing by Limerick City and County Council in advance of an inspection being carried out

 - Only those who have been inspected and fail the inspection may be eligible for the septic tank grant scheme

-- To qualify for the grant you must have had your septic tank inspected by the Local Authority and registered your system by the 1st February 2013 (or within 90 days of connection for those constructed after 1st February 2013), and qualify under the means criteria as stipulated by the Minister.
+- To qualify for the grant you must have had your septic tank inspected by the Local Authority and registered your system by the 1st February 2013 (or within 90 days of connection for those constructed after 1st February 2013).

 The owner of a domestic waste water treatment system (including septic tanks) is responsible for its maintenance and renewal and shall ensure that its parts and components are fit for purpose, operational where appropriate, and kept in good order and repair, so as to prevent a risk to human health or the environment.

 It is your responsibility, as a homeowner, to ensure that your wastewater treatment system is regularly serviced and emptied.
 It must be emptied by a registered waste collection permit holder.
 For a list of authorised permit holders to de-sludge (empty) your septic tank click here.

 For further information, please click the following link for the Department of Housing, Planning & Local Government’s page on Domestic Waste Water Treatment Systems (Septic Tanks) which includes information on financial assistance in the form of grants available.